julienDrouet/Purple_dropdownFXselect/README.md

 dropdown_select_v2
 ==================

-Dropdown select blue custom version
+Dropdown select blue custom version jQuery pluggin

 Link required files
 First, the jQuery library and jQuery UI needs to be included (no need to download - link directly from Google).
 Next, download and link the dropdown_select_v2 CSS file and the dropdown_select_v2 Javascript file.